stock2shop/website/content/help/dolfin.md

 ---
 title: "Sage Business Cloud Accounting"
 type: help
-sources: ["sage-one"]
+sources: ["dolfin"]
 ---

-Sage Business Cloud Accounting (formerly Sage One) is an online accounting system.
+Dolfin is an online accounting system.
 This means the application lives in the “cloud”.
-Enabling Stock2Shop to work with Sage Business Cloud Accounting is relatively simple.
-In order for Stock2Shop to provide you with the full integration features and link your Sage Business Cloud Accounting system to other sales channels and fulfilment services such as
-Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot, we need access to your Sage Business Cloud Accounting account.
+Enabling Stock2Shop to work with Dolfin is relatively simple.
+In order for Stock2Shop to provide you with the full integration features and link your Dolfin system to other sales channels and fulfilment services such as Shopify, Magento 1.x, Magento 2.x, WooCommerce, Stock2Shops B2B Trade store, Parcelninja and Takealot, we need access to your Dolfin.
-Below is all documentation you will need regarding your Sage Business Cloud Accounting integration from start to finish.
+Below is all documentation you will need regarding your Dolfin integration from start to finish.

 ## Before We integrate
 ***